Cnawel/ansible_telco/README.md

 4. **Network Inventory**: Create an inventory playbook to regularly update and maintain an inventory of network devices, their configurations, and software versions.

 5. **Network Monitoring**: Set up monitoring configurations to ensure the availability and performance of network devices using tools like SNMP.
+DONE

 6. **Backup and Restore**: Automate regular backups of router and switch configurations and create playbooks for restoring configurations in case of failures.

 7. **Software Updates**: Automate the distribution and installation of software updates and patches for network devices.
+DONE

 8. **User Account Management**: Manage user accounts and permissions on networking equipment to ensure security and access control.